A ministry for everyone – ‘each according to your means’

 St. George’s also devotes much clergy time to other important areas, including visiting the sick, our thriving Malagasy community and our growing ministry to young people and students.
 In addition, St. George’s has a particular role to play in ecumenical affairs in France, especially through Fr Matthew’s work as the Bishop’s Ecumenical Representative in France.

-Both Fr Matthew and Fr Andrew regularly serve the growing community at our daughter chaplaincy in Caen.
+Fr Mark regularly serves the growing community at our daughter chaplaincy in Caen.
 And both are busy at most times of the year preparing candidates for confirmation and generally accompanying all of us in the deepening of our faith, through study groups, retreats and individual spiritual guidance.

 To enable it all to continue and grow, our Treasurer and Churchwardens keep a sharp eye on the amount of money coming in, all of which is needed to pay for the increasing cost of keeping St. George’s afloat.
 Which is why we are making this approach to you today.